 ```

-Doing this would give us a horizontally centered slide.
-To adjust vertical position, you can use the classes top, middle, and bottom.
+This code produces a horizontally centered slide.
+To adjust the vertical position, you can use the classes top, middle, and bottom.

 Adding Background Images to Slides

-The syntax we just used to center the entire slide can also enable us to add a background image.
-Let’s create a new slide, use the classes center and middle to horizontally and vertically align the content, and add a background image by surrounding the path to the image with url():
+Using the same syntax you just used to center the entire slide, you can also add a background image.
+Create a new slide, use the classes center and middle to horizontally and vertically align the content, and add a background image by specifying the path to the image within the parentheses of url():

 class: center, middle